 Prasinezumab is the first anti-alpha synuclein antibody to advance into late-stage development.
 In March 2022, results from the analysis of part 2 of the Phase 2 PASADENA trial of prasinezumab were presented in an oral presentation by Roche at the International Conference on Alzheimer's and Parkinson's Diseases ("AD/PD 2022").
 Results showed that participants with Parkinson's disease who were treated with prasinezumab for two years (early-start group) showed slower decline of MDS-UPDRS Part III scores relative to participants treated with placebo in the first year and prasinezumab in the second year (delayed-start group), further supporting a potential effect on delaying motor progression in patients.
-In August 2022, Roche presented data at the International Congress of Parkinson's Disease and Movement Disorders (MDS) from the open-label extension of the PASADENA trial which compared the prasinezumab population with a propensity score-balanced cohort of real-world data (RWD) Parkinson's Progression Markers Initiative (PPMI).
-The data suggests that prasinezumab slowed the progression of motor deficits (MDS-UPDRS Part III OFF state score) in early-stage PD.
+In March 2024, Roche presented data at the AD/PDTM 2024 Alzheimer's & Parkinson's Diseases Conference from the long-term open-label extension of the PASADENA trial, which compared the prasinezumab population with a propensity score-balanced cohort of real-world data (RWD) Parkinson's Progression Markers Initiative (PPMI).
+The data suggests that prasinezumab continued to show reduced motor and functional progression in prasinezumab-treated individuals with early-stage Parkinson's disease compared to a real-world data arm on MDS-UPDRS Part III score (clinician-rated motor examination) OFF and ON symptomatic medication state and MDS-UPDRS Part II score (patient-reported motor experiences of daily living).